danielmcquillen/validibot-cli/README.md

 ### 2. Authenticate

-Get your API key from your Validibot server's web interface, then:
+Get your API key from your Validibot server's web interface (Settings → API Key), then:

 ```bash
 validibot login